Ewan McGregor: Personal life

 McGregor divides his time between Los Angeles, California, and St John's Wood, London.
-McGregor enjoys travelling and is a fan of English football team Manchester City.
+McGregor enjoys travelling and is a fan of Manchester City F.C..

 In 2007, on an episode of Parkinson, McGregor said he had been a teetotaller for the last seven years.
 He also mentioned this in an interview with the Irish Independent in 2008, stating that he would often turn up to sets drunk or hung over in the late 1990s, and that he decided to stop altogether to avoid spiralling down further.

 In 2008, McGregor had a cancerous mole removed from below his right eye.

 In September 2020, after travelling through Chile for the documentary Long Way Up, he revealed that one of his great-grandfathers, John "Juan" Charles McIndoe, was born in Chile to Scottish parents while his father worked with the American engineers in the construction of the railways at the end of the 19th century.
 Later, John went to Glasgow and worked as a wine importer and diplomat.

 McGregor became a naturalised US citizen after 2016 so he would be able to vote in the 2020 US presidential election.
 During his journey on Long Way Up, he travelled entirely on his US passport.

 He is a fan of the Fremantle Dockers in the Australian Football League.

-In 2025, McGregor rejoined his youth pipe band the Morrison’s Academy, he invited the band to his estate in Carse of Gowrie, where he alongside the band played a special show for his parents.
+In 2025, McGregor rejoined his youth pipe band the Morrison's Academy; he invited the band to his estate in Carse of Gowrie, where he alongside the band played a special show for his parents.

 Family and relationships

 McGregor married Eve Mavrakis, a French-Greek Jewish production designer whom he met on the set of Kavanagh QC, in 1995.
-Together they have four daughters: actresses Clara & Esther as well as two adopted girls, one of whom is a street child from Mongolia he met while travelling in Long Way Round.
+Together they have four daughters: actresses Clara and Esther as well as two adopted girls, one of whom, Jamyan McGregor, was an orphaned child from Mongolia.
+He met her while travelling in April 2004 for the filming of Long Way Round.

 With his children raised in Mavrakis's Jewish faith, McGregor said in 2016, "My involvement in religion has more to do with the Jewish faith now and not the Christian faith, which I was very vaguely brought up in."
 McGregor has a heart and dagger tattoo of the names of Mavrakis and their daughters on his right arm.
 McGregor has appeared alongside his daughter Clara in Christopher Robin, The Birthday Cake and Bleeding Love.

 On 19 January 2018, having been separated since May 2017, McGregor filed for divorce from Mavrakis, citing irreconcilable differences; the divorce was finalised on 13 August 2020.

 In May 2017, McGregor began a relationship with American actress Mary Elizabeth Winstead, whom he met on the set of Fargo.
 Their son was born in June 2021.
 McGregor and Winstead married in April 2022.